snstac/pytak/README.rst

 PyTAK is a Python Module for creating TAK clients & servers.

 This module include Classes for handling CoT Events & non-CoT Messages, as well as functions for serializing CoT Events.
+As a bonus, there are helper functions for classifying Aircraft attitude/affiliation/posture based on ICAO, Emitter Category, Flight Name, et al.

+**IF YOU HAVE AN URGENT OPERATIONAL NEED**: Email ops@undef.net or call/sms +1-415-598-8226

 Usage
 =====